-The Summer Sensory Activity Guide is the place to find everything you need for a summer of sensory input.
+The activities in this post are part of our Summer Sensory Activity Guide, where you can find everything you need for a summer of sensory input.
 Use the sensory activities described in the booklet as a guide to meet the individual needs of your child.
 The activities are not a substitute for therapy.
 Rather, they are sensory-based summer activities that are designed to address each sensory system through summer play.
 Activities are described to involve the whole family.
 Check out the Summer Sensory Activity Guide today!

 AND…that guide is actually a bonus item in the Summer OT Bundle.
 So if you are working with children this summer to improve fine motor skills, handwriting, sensory processing, and other skill areas, check out the Summer OT Bundle: